Bonitasoft-Community/rest-api-sql-data-source/README.md

 - Restart Tomcat

-## 2.3 Deploy the resources in Bonita BPM Portal
+## 2.3 Deploying the resources in Bonita BPM Portal

 - Log in with a user with Administrator profile in Bonita BPM Portal
 - Import the REST API Extension (the one you built or retrieved from the [releases](../../releases))